Girrahween: Description

 to the west and Sorrell Street HCA to the East.

 Originally built as a pair of semi-detached residences, this large two storey mid-Victorian sandstone house has pyramidal corrugated iron roof.
 Stone blocks in ashlar courses to front wall are larger, lighter and more carefully dressed and laid than in other walls.
-The verandah is two storeys across the street facade with single storey returns along side walls, with roofs of concave corrugated iron.
+The verandah is two storeys across the street facade with single storey returns along the side walls, with roofs of concave corrugated iron.
 The verandah across front (two floor portion) has hip corners and Corinthian cast iron columns (on ground floor; the upper floor timber posts are presumedly modern replacements).
 All areas of the verandah have floor with sandstone edges and concrete infill on ground floor and timber construction of the first floor.
 Cast iron lace balustrade is on first floor verandah only.
 Cast iron frieze around fascia of ground floor verandah.
 Property fence is two-tiered spearhead iron palisade on stone base with stone corner posts.

 There are two central brick chimneys front and rear of ridge line with octagonal glazed terracotta pots made by Lucas Field, and a tall sandstone chimney at rear over kitchen.
 Windows have sandstone cornice sills with brackets below.
 Exterior doors on the front elevation are two sets of French doors with transom lights, with bolection mould panels below the lock rail and glazed panels above lock rail on both floors.

 Additions include skillions at rear, containing laundry and kitchen one side, bathroom the other.
 There are also two original front doors, one either side of the building, with transom light above timber two-panel doors with round tops.
 Other significant features include the black bean tree at the rear and sandstone gutters along Isabella Street.